matyalatte/Texconv-Custom-DLL/docs/Build-on-Unix.md

 If you want an executable, use `build_as_exe.sh` instead of `build.sh`.
 `texconv` will be generated in `./Texconv-Custom-DLL/`.
-You can use it on the terminal like `./texconv -ft tga -y -o outdir test.dds`.
+You can use it on the terminal. (e.g. `./texconv -ft tga -y -o outdir test.dds`)